Editor’s Note: This post has been updated with new links and content.

-The CPA drop is easier to grasp as one could assume that if the average position dropped then it could have been a result of lowered CPCs–and assuming that if the conversion rate would remain consistent, CPA would be bound to drop.
-However, how can we explain the INCREASE in conversion rate?
-We’ll discuss this a bit later, once we get to analyzing and optimizing average position (don’t you love cliffhangers). 😉
+The CPA drop is easier to grasp, as one could assume that if the average position dropped then it could have been a result of lowered CPCs.
+Also, assuming that the conversion rate remained consistent, CPA was bound to drop.

 If there’s one trend that we’re quickly learning from this post, it’s that higher is not always better.
 This same trend applies to your max CPC bid as a higher bid will not assure you a better position.

-Even though it may seem from time to time that Google is the big, bad, greedy money sucker that only cares about their profits, they do actually have a quality product to maintain.
-In fact, they even contract over 10,000 search quality raters to check their quality.
+It may seem from time to time that Google is a big, bad, greedy money sucker that only cares about their profits.
+While this might not be wrong, they do have a standard of quality to maintain.
+In fact, they even contract over 10,000 search quality raters to double-check their performance.

 It wouldn’t make sense for Google to simply allow the advertiser with the deepest pockets to own their search results.
-Due to this, Google does stress a high importance on the actual quality of the ads that the advertisers are throwing out into the world and, therefore, the quality score plays an important role in ad rank.
+Due to this, Google stresses the importance of ad quality and, therefore, the role quality score plays in ad rank.

 Ok, this one is kind of true.
 But only kind of.

 Perhaps the one most important thing that I’ve learned in the digital marketing world is that they’re always watching us.